RigoHR Policy Document

 5. Cookies and similar tracking technology

-We use cookies and similar technologies to enable our systems to recognize your browser or device, to provide our Services, and to improve your experience.
+We may use cookies and similar technologies to enable our systems to recognize your browser or device, to provide our Services, and to improve your experience.

 6. How we share your personal data